huangyf530/huangyf530.github.io/_pages/about.md

 **Yufei Huang**, Xu Han, Maosong Sun

 - We propose a two-stage training method called FastFiD to address the inference efficiency problem in RAG system.
-With FastFiD, we can enhance inference speed by **2.3X-5.7X** while maintaining performance on three commonly used datasets (Natural Questions, TriviaQA, and ASQA).
-Further experiments with LLaMa2-7B also verify its adaptability to decoder-only models, indicating its potential to accelerate current LLM and general RAG systems.
+With FastFiD, we can enhance inference speed by **2.3X-5.7X** while maintaining performance on three commonly used datasets (NQ, TriviaQA, and ASQA).
 </div>
 </div>